Last updated: 28/04/2022

 Alternatively you can visit our website at: www.mychieveley.co.uk/info/chieveleypreschool

 In the Pre-School foyer we display an ECAT information board, the board has lots of useful information for parents and carers about speech and language development.
-The communication cake is clearly displayed and labelled, this helps the parents, have a better understanding about the foundation skills your child needs before progressing to expressive language and speech sounds and some ideas on how to support your child’s speech and language development.
-The senior preschool assistant, Catherine Amor updates the board bi weekly with a talking tip for parents to try at home with their child / children is also our ELLP.
-Any concerns you have about your child’s speech and language can be discussed with your child’s key person or alternatively Catherine or Sarah will be happy to help.
-If you have any concerns regarding your child’s specific needs please speak to Catherine and / or your child’s key person.
-Parents are reminded via e mail to look at our boards in the main hall.
+All staff have a good understanding about the foundation skills your child needs before progressing to expressive language and speech sounds and some ideas on how to support your child’s speech and language development.
+Any concerns you have about your child’s speech and language can be discussed with your child’s key person or alternatively the pre-school SENCo or pre-school manager will be happy to help you.
+If you have any concerns regarding your child’s specific needs please speak to your key person.
+Parents are reminded via email to look at our boards in the main hall.
 Staff are available to talk to parents in the morning before the pre-school session starts and at the end of the pre-school day.
 The Manager will be happy to make an appointment convenient to all parties as soon as possible.
-Should you wish to make a complaint, a copy of our complaints policy and procedure can be found on our website, within our policy folder, this is on display and on site everyday and displayed on our notice board.
+Should you wish to make a complaint, a copy of our complaints policy and procedure can be found on our website and on site everyday displayed on our notice board.
 Comments and suggestions are also encouraged.
-You can speak to staff directly, alternatively comments, suggestions and complaints can be sent for the attention of our Pre-School Administrator Lucy at firstname.lastname@example.org We are able to offer families useful information on voluntary agencies, support groups that are provided by local children’s centres.
+You can speak to staff directly, alternatively comments, suggestions and complaints can be sent for the attention of our Pre-School Manager or Chair person at email@example.com We are able to offer families useful information on voluntary agencies, support groups that are provided by local children’s centres.
 We also share useful information and support provided to us by West Berkshire Council for parents, carers and their families.

 - DBS check